MIT-LCP/eicu-code/README.md

 We encourage users to share concepts they have extracted by writing code which generates a materialized view.
 These materialized views can then be used by researchers around the world to speed up data extraction.

+## License

+By committing your code to the eICU Code Repository you agree to release the code under the [MIT License attached to the repository](https://github.com/mit-eicu/eicu-code/blob/master/LICENSE).

 ## Coding style

 Please refer to the [style guide](https://github.com/MIT-eICU/eicu-code/blob/master/styleguide.md) for guidelines on formatting your code for the repository.